lt-www/www-ltr/data/md/albums/the-upfield-line.md

 <!--| ## the upfield line |-->

-this limited edition 3 track single features songs from lucie's forthcoming long player *where night birds call*. it was recorded by lucie and heath in a little wooden cottage on australia's far south coast, with additional recording by rohan drape and steph o'hara in melbourne, and by tom hall in cambridge.  *the upfield line* is only available at [shows][8], or by [direct mail order][9] from lucie.
+limited edition 3 track single featuring songs from lucie's long player *where night birds call*.

-  [8]: ?p=shows
-  [9]: ?p=shop/direct

 ![the upfield line][10]